Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Conclusion

 \section{Conclusion}

-We introduce Universal NER (\shortname), a gold-standard data initiative covering 12 languages for named entity recognition (NER).
-The datasets included in \shortname{} v1 cover a wide variety of domains and language families, and we establish initial performance metrics for these benchmarks. \shortname{} opens a number of opportunities for research in NER outside of English and for cross-lingual transfer; in particular, this project provides human-annotated and standardized evaluations for multilingual NER.
+We introduce Universal NER (\shortname), a gold-standard data initiative covering 13 languages for named entity recognition (NER).
+The datasets included in \shortname{} v1 cover a wide variety of domains and language families, and we establish initial performance metrics for these benchmarks. \shortname{} opens several opportunities for research in NER outside of English and for cross-lingual transfer; in particular, this project provides human-annotated and standardized evaluations for multilingual NER.

 After releasing the current version of the \shortname{} project, we plan to expand language coverage and diversity of this effort by both recruiting additional annotators and integrating existing NER datasets when possible.
 This will also allow us to obtain more robust agreement measures and verify the quality of existing annotations in UNER.
 In the longer term, our aims for Universal NER include rigorous quality checking of annotation results for robustness and further integration of finetuned models and data analysis tools into the project.